intro

 benefits

 My sleep quality drastically improved.
 Unfortunately it did absolutely nothing to help me fall asleep.
 For the first two weeks I did fall asleep easier but that was just due to exhaustion.
-When that stabilized I was right back to my usual sleep latency issues.
+When that stabilized I was right back to my usual sleep onset latency issues.

 Coffee contains acrylamide which when heated in the roasting process turns into glycidamide, which is a potent carcinogen causing dna mutations.
 Cancer runs in my family, I'm reducing everything that causes it.